Board of Directors

 J. Dennis Cavner

 Dennis Cavner is a principal of Waxman Cavner Lawson, a financial services firm serving high net worth individuals.
-He has been actively involved with the Foundation since 1999, is a past Chairman of the Board and is a Trustee of the Lance Armstrong Foundation Endowment.
+He has been actively involved with the Foundation since 1999, is a past Chairman of the Board.
 Dennis holds both business and law degrees from the University of Texas at Austin and serves on the Advisory Board of the RGK Center for Philanthropy and Community Service of the LBJ School of Public Affairs at UT.
 He lives with his wife, Chris, in Austin, Texas.

 Fort Worth, TX